DTJF/libpruio/src/doc/_1_features.md

 Active subsystems can get enabled or disabled at run-time.
 Each call to function PruIo::config() can change a subsystem state.

-- Set a subsystem status bit in parameter *Act* when calling the constructor PruIo::PruIo() to enable it.
+- A set status bit in parameter *Act* for the constructor PruIo::PruIo() call enable the subsystem.

 - To disable a subsystem, set the clock value to `0` (zero), before calling function PruIo::config().
 Ie. set `PruIo->PwmSS->Conf(2)->ClVa = 0` to switch off the third PWMSS subsystem (PWMSS-2).

-- To enable a subsystem, set the clock value to `2`, before calling function PruIo::config().
+- To re-enable a subsystem, set the clock value to `2`, before calling function PruIo::config() again.
 Ie. set `PruIo->Adc->Conf->ClVa = 2` to enable the ADC subsystem.